NYUDataBootcamp/Book/installing-python.md

 **Jupyter.**  Jupyter is another graphical environment, which we use to create and run **Jupyter notebooks**.
 These notebooks combine code, output, words, and graphics.
 It's a convenient format for presenting our work to others and can be used as a project report.
 We'll use IPython notebooks in class in a few weeks.
 In the meantime, here are [two](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/IPython/bootcamp_examples.ipynb) [examples](http://nbviewer.jupyter.org/url/norvig.com/ipython/How%20to%20Do%20Things%20with%20Words.ipynb).

-To create or run an Jupyter notebook from the terminal, simply type `jupyter notebook` into the terminal and hit enter.
+To create or run a Jupyter notebook from the terminal, simply type `jupyter notebook` into the terminal and hit enter.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
 In the browser tab, you'll see something like this:

 ![Jupyter environment](figs/jupyter_plain.png "Jupyter")